Analyzing Car Thefts and Recoveries with Connections to Modeling Origin-Destination Point Patterns: Modeling of car thefts

 \subsection{LGCP and NHPP models for vehicle theft}

 Here we turn to the first issue raised in the Introduction.
 Viewing the collection of car thefts as a random point pattern, can a satisfying explanatory model be developed?
 We seek to provide an investigator with understanding of the nature of the intensity surface that is driving the point pattern of thefts.
-This surface can be viewed as a risk surface for theft enabling clarification of where risk is high, where it is low.
+This surface can be viewed as a risk surface for theft, enabling clarification of where risk is high, where it is low.

-We consider the vehicle theft events in Neza with available covariate information.
+To develop a rich intensity surface, we only consider the vehicle theft events in Neza, employing the available covariate information.
 Let $\mathcal{S}=\{\bm{s}_{1},\ldots,\bm{s}_{n}\}$ denote the observed point pattern over the study region $D\subset \mathbb{R}^{2}$.
-In our case, $\mathcal{S}$ is the set of car theft locations and $D$ is the North or the South region.
+In our case, $\mathcal{S}$ denotes the set of car theft locations and $D$ is either the North region or the South region.
+We fit the Neza data for the North and South subsets separately due to the fact that there is only one road between the North and the South.
+It is awkward to work with a common LGCP intensity over two areas which are essentially disjoint; it is more comfortable to fit a separate intensity to each.
 We view the theft events as conditionally independent given the intensity and therefore consider a non-homogeneous Poisson process (NHPP) and a log-Gaussian Cox processes (LGCP, \cite{Molleretal(98)}) for modeling theft events.

 The LGCP is defined so that the log of the intensity is a Gaussian process (GP), i.e.,